odpi/specs/ODPi-Runtime.md

 Objective
 =========

-Objectives of the ODPi TWG is to achieve the following:
+The goals of the ODPi Runtime Specification are:

-1.  **For consumers:** ability to run any “ODPi-compatible” software on any “ODPi-compliant” platform and have it work.
+1.  **For End-Users:** Ability to run any Applications on any Platform and have it work.

-2.  **For ISVs:** compatibility guidelines that allow them to “test once, run everywhere.”
+2.  **For Software Vendors :** Compatibility guidelines that enable them to ensure thier Applications are interoperable across any Platform.

-3.  **For Hadoop platform providers:** compliance guidelines that enable ODPi-compatible software to run successfully on their solutions.
-But the guidelines must allow providers to patch their customers in an expeditious manner, to deal with emergencies.
+3.  **For Platform Vendors:** Compliance guidelines that enable Applications to run successfully on their Platform.
+But the guidelines must allow Platform Vendors to patch their End-Users in an expeditious manner, to deal with emergencies.

-The goal of this document is to define the interface between ODPi-compliant Apache Hadoop Runtime Services (such as HDFS) and ODPi-compatible applications that achieves the above goal.
-This interface in turn can be used by ISVs to properly build their software, and will be used as the basis of a compliance test suite that can be used by ODPi-compliant platform providers to test compliance.
+The methodology used in ODPi Runtime Specification is defining the interface(s) between Services on an Platform (such as HDFS) and Applications that achieves the above goals.
+This interface in turn can be used by Software Vendors to properly build their software, and will be used as the basis of a compliance test suite that can be used by Platform Vendors to test compliance.

 Technical Context
 =================

-At this time the ODPi specification is strongly based on the source-code of the underlying Apache projects.
-Part of compliance is specified as shipping a platform built from a specific line of Apache Hadoop, namely 2.7.
+At this time the ODPi Runtime Specification is strongly based on the source code of the underlying Apache projects.
+Part of compliance is specified as shipping a Platform built from a specific line of Apache Hadoop, namely 2.7.
 It is expected that the Apache Hadoop version the spec is based on will evolve as both Apache Hadoop and this specification evolve.

-Even with a source code based specification, the Hadoop implementation leaves many degrees of freedom in how Hadoop is deployed and configured--and also how it is used (e.g., nothing stops applications from calling private interfaces).
-These degrees of freedom interfere with the goal of “test once, run everywhere” (TONE).
-The goal of this spec is to close enough of those freedoms to achieve TONE.
+Even with a source code based specification, the Hadoop implementation leaves many degrees of freedom in how Hadoop is deployed and configured--and also how it is used (e.g., nothing stops Applications from calling private interfaces).
+These degrees of freedom can interfere with the objectives of the ODPi Runtime Specification.
+The goal of this spec is to close enough of those freedoms to achieve those objectives.

 The source code approach is not followed in the same way for Apache Hive.
 Instead a set of interfaces that are deemed to be important for applications and users are specified to be fully compatible with Apache Hive 1.2.

 Specification Format
 ====================